Do You Know How Students Really Feel About Applying to Grad School?

 Their answers may surprise you.

-In Students' Own Words: Video Clips From Our CAS Focus Groups
+In Students' Own Words: Video Clips From Our Graduate Student Focus Groups

 Watch these video clips to hear about the challenges graduate students face—and how CAS can remove obstacles.
 Each clip highlights key moments in the focus groups with responses to specific questions we asked.
 Topics discussed include: